Avarios/CDK-Examples/README.md

 What it does:
 - Setup VPC
 - Setup Security Groups

-Todo:
-- Setup Mysql RDS
 - Setup ALB
-- Import SSL Certificate
+- Import SSL Certificate (When already uploaded)
 - Setup EC2
 - install all scripts inside the EC2

+Todo:
+- Setup Mysql RDS